holoviz-dev/nei/README.md

    without leaving your editor.
 2. Freeform text editing without hard cell boundaries.
 Notebooks can now be edited and worked with as regular, plaintext Python files.
-3. Editor agnostic by design, with robust Emacs support.
+3. Editor agnostic by design, with robust Emacs support and planned Vim support.

 To view notebook output you will need to have both your editor and